songyahui/SyncedEffects/Rebuttal_ecoop.md

 Given a program p, for a small step evaluation to p':

-- k = 0, means there is no exceptions.
+- k = 0, means there are no exceptions.
-- k = 1, which means there are no exceptions, but a pause (L348).
+- k = 1, means there are no exceptions, but a pause (L348).
 - k = 2, there is an exception, which escapes the nearest try-catch.
 - k > 2, means there is an exception, which escapes a further nesting try-catch.